May 29 - October 31, 2021; Old City Hall

 Curated by Maria Coltharp, Collections Curator

 When one thinks about the Whatcom Museum collections, many things may come to mind: The John M. Edson Hall of Birds, the contemporary masterpieces in the art collection, the Photo Archives, or the treasures in the history collection.
-Perhaps lesser known is the incredible clothing collection that includes hundreds of examples of historic garments spanning from the 1800s through the mid-20th century.
+Perhaps lesser known is the incredible clothing collection that includes examples of historic garments spanning from the 1800s through the mid-20th century.

 Historic clothing has the ability to transport people to a different time or place, to sense that these items were worn by real people, and to imagine oneself in their midst.
 All Dressed Up… highlights some of the more colorful examples of artistry as fashion in the Museum’s collection.
 The exhibit showcases items of clothing that would have been worn “out on the town,” such as a stunning blue striped silk dress with off-white satin banding from the 1910s and the dramatic 1928 lavender full-length chiffon gown worn by the artist Helen Loggie.